TritonVM/triton-vm/specification/src/program-table.md

 ## Relations to Other Tables

-1. An Evaluation Argument establishes that the rows of the Program Table match with the unique rows of the [Instruction Table](instruction-table.md).
+1. An Evaluation Argument establishes that the non-padding rows of the Program Table match with the unique rows of the [Instruction Table](instruction-table.md).